MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/distribute-custom-hosted-controls-using-customization-files.md

 title: "Distribute custom hosted controls using Customization Files with Unified Service Desk  | MicrosoftDocs"
 description: "Learn how to deploy customization files." ms.custom:
+  - dyn365-USD
-  - dyn365-USD, dyn365-admin
+  - dyn365-admin
 ms.date: 08/23/2017
-ms.reviewer:
 ms.service: dynamics-365-customerservice
-ms.suite:
-ms.tgt_pltfrm:
 ms.topic: article
 ms.assetid: 22e677e6-5d00-43da-9c24-52eacd0a3c70
 author: kabala123
 ms.author: kabala
 manager: shujoshi
-tags:
-  - MigrationHO
-search.audienceType:
-  - admin
+search.audienceType: admin
 search.app:
   - D365CE
   - D365USD
+tags: MigrationHO
 ---
 # Customization Files and how to distribute custom hosted controls overview
 Use the customization files feature to distribute custom hosted controls and functionality to agent computers.
 To control the distribution, create or update a customization file record and associate it with a configuration.
 When agents who are associated with the configuration sign in to the Common Data Service platform using the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client, the custom controls and functionality are downloaded to the agent’s computer and available for use.